What makes a woman unique? What makes her stand out? Here’s my secret — and it’s way easier to do than you might think.

 In both cases, I smelled these scents for the first time as marketing samples in magazines.
 Spicebomb immediately knocked me out — almost literally.
 It reminds me a great deal of Opium, by Yves Saint Laurent, which came out way back in 1977.
 It has many of the same notes, with the addition of a number of exotic fruity scents and more florals.
 I’ve known a number of women who hate Opium.
 Not me.
 I’ve always adored it.
 I guess I’m just a spicy girl!

 (Speaking of Opium, another fragrance I love is its extremely distant cousin — Black Opium.
 I can’t get enough of it.
-I’m going to be talking about the whole Black Opium family of fragrances in an upcoming blog post, so stay tuned for that!
+I’m planning to discuss about the whole Black Opium family of fragrances in an upcoming blog post, so stay tuned for that!
 If you’d like to try it out for yourself, just click HERE.)

 A “sexy aphrodisiac” for men

 Here’s something to remember about spicy scents — they are extremely attractive to men, and in a very sexy way.
 Back in 2010, a study was done that revealed that the scent of PUMPKIN PIE SPICE actually stimulated arousal in men.
-The original article about the study in the New York Daily News actually referred to spicy scent as a “sexy aphrodisiac” for men.
+The original article about the study in the New York Daily News actually referred to spicy scents as a “sexy aphrodisiac” for men.
 (Hmmmm.
-Maybe we should take a bath in it, afterall.)
+Maybe we should take a bath in the stuff, afterall.)

 No, I don’t always wear men’s cologne.
-I’m way too in love with too many different fragrances to limit myself just to men’s colognes.
-And I love how the variety of fragrances allows me to always match both my mood and the moment.
-But if I want to be noticed and not smell like every other woman in the room — let’s just say I know how to pull out the big guns — or perhaps I should say, I know how to drop the big bombs.
+I’m way too in love with too many different fragrances to limit myself just to men’s fragrances.
+And I love how the different scents allow me to always match both my mood and the moment.
+But if I want to be noticed and not smell like every other woman in the room — let’s just say I know how to pull out the big guns — or perhaps I should say, I know how to drop the big bombs. 😉